By Ana Jovicic, for Summersalt Yoga

 As children, we were taught that consequences follow every action.
-You got punished for certain behaviour, and you surely didn’t deserve a chocolate for everything you did.
+You got punished for certain behavior, and you surely didn’t deserve chocolate for everything you did.

-However, not so many people realise that the person responsible for their feelings is in fact themselves, no matter the circumstances.
-Yes, you may have experienced aggressive behaviour, harsh criticism or neglect from another person at some point in your life.
+However, not so many people realize that the person responsible for their feelings is in fact themselves, no matter the circumstances.
+Yes, you may have experienced aggressive behavior, harsh criticism, or neglect from another person at some point in your life.
 Probably you said that he or she “made you” feel this way or that.
 The thing is, all those situations were triggers, but the cause of every feeling was within you.

 So what happens when you DON’T take responsibility for your feelings?
-How does it manifest in your behaviour?
-Usually it fits into one of the following categories:
+How does it manifest in your behavior?
+Usually, it fits into one of the following categories: